Skip to content

 8. Creates GitHub repo — runs gh repo create and pushes (uses the validated token)

-10. Creates GitHub Project — creates a v2 Project board with Status field options from the profile
+11. Creates/syncs GitHub Project — creates a new board or syncs Status field options on an existing one

 Team name must be unique